euougo/100-days-of-code/log.md

 **Today's Progress**: Today I've worked React and Redux example of https://react-redux.js.org/introduction/basic-tutorial.

 **Thoughts**: I think that I have to play more on this before move on.

+### Day 30: January 6, 2021

+**Today's Progress**: Today I've worked on Random Quote Machine project, most I've used HTML, CSS and Javascript.

+**Thoughts**: I'm learning to integrate an external source of quotes with vanilla JS.